abrady/Vulk/README.md

 but createActorFromPipeline takes a PipelineDef and not a Pipeline? eh, seems fine.

+rendering is busted, let's renderdoc it: blending was incorrect. fixed

 ## 6/7

 load source json files with enum strings.